KOTOR-Community-Portal/mod-builds/src/k2/spoiler-free.md

 * Although all instances of this error should now be fixed, some textures may still have a partial transparency effect applied to them (you will be able to see through them, as if they were a hologram).
 If you encounter any instances of such textures please report them so I can fix any leftover cases.

+### File Validation

+If you are playing on Steam and suspect you have a corrupted install, it *is not safe* to validate the integrity of your local files after applying these mods, due to the way vanilla files are officially loaded in the Steam launcher.
+If you believe you have a corrupted or otherwise broken base install, please come to discuss with us in the #tech_support channel of the Discord so we can try to resolve your problem without needing to revalidate.

 ### Linux Players

 For anyone attempting to install these builds on a Linux distro, I strongly recommend installing on a case-insensitive file system (I have had VFAT recommended as an option by other users).
 Otherwise you will need to go through the headache of renaming a huge number of files, and it's really not worth it.